silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/02_Controllers/05_Middlewares.md

 # HTTP Middlewares

 HTTP Middlewares allow you to put code that will run before or after.
 These might be used for authentication, logging, caching, request processing, and many other purposes.

+[notice]
 Note this interface replaces the SilverStripe 3 interface [RequestFilter](api:SilverStripe\Control\RequestFilter), which still works but is deprecated.
+[/notice]

 To create a middleware class, implement `SilverStripe\Control\Middleware\HTTPMiddleware` and define the `process(HTTPRequest $request, callable $delegate)` method.
 You can do anything you like in this